TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.guestos-vmadmin/compute-windowsupdate.md

 ## **Recommended Steps**

-If you don't have access to your VM due to a reboot loop or other related issue, the following steps may apply.<br>
+If you **don't** have access to your VM due to a reboot loop or other related issue, review these three articles:<br>
 * [Azure VM startup is stuck at Windows Update](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-stuck-updating-boot-error)<br>
 * [Azure VM is stuck in a reboot loop](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-reboot-loop)<br>
 * [Troubleshoot Azure Virtual Machines boot issues](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/boot-error-troubleshoot)

-If you do have access to your VM, use the following steps to troubleshoot the issue.<br>
+If you **do** have access to your VM, use the following steps to troubleshoot the issue.<br>

-### Identify the issue by examining the event log for specific errors:<br>
+### Identify the issue by examining the event log for specific errors:

 1. Open Event Viewer (from the **Control Panel** > **Administrative Tools**)<br>
 2. Look for Windows Update Agent events in the System log, but also look for errors in the System and Application logs around the same time that updates were applied<br>